TanmayChopra18/milky-way-rotation-curve/README.md

 # Milky Way Rotation Curve from Gaia DR3

 ## Overview
 Reconstructed the Milky Way's rotation curve using astrometric and radial velocity data from the Gaia Data Release 3 (DR3) catalog.
-The rotation curve measures how fast stars orbit the galactic center as a function of their distance from it — its flatness at large radii is one of the key observational signatures of dark matter.
+T he rotation curve measures how fast stars orbit the galactic center as a function of their distance from it.
+Its flatness at large radii is one of the key observational signatures of dark matter.

 ## Data
 - **Source:** Gaia DR3 via ESA's TAP service